diogovalentte/homarr-iframes/docs/SOURCES.md

 # Linkwarden

-This source creates an iFrame with your bookmarks from your [Linkwarden](https://github.com/linkwarden/linkwarden) instance.
-It has links to the bookmark link and the bookmark Linkwarden collection.
+This source creates an iframe with your bookmarks from your [Linkwarden](https://github.com/linkwarden/linkwarden) instance.
+It has links to the bookmark link and the Bookmark Linkwarden collection.

 ![image](https://github.com/diogovalentte/homarr-iframes/assets/49578155/90271b2c-dc4f-4ee7-a6d3-f256e12cad81)